pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 their own set of unique attributes attached to them.
 In this way, requests for resources can be satisfied either by a complete resource instance or by one of its partitions.
 This model may get enhanced in the future and/or other models might get added as needed.
+Each model must have clear semantics which can be implemented by any consuming component, such as the scheduler.

 ## Motivation